 Mono County’s economy is dependent on natural resource-based recreation and tourism.
 Projects that detract from or degrade those natural resources are a concern.
 Environmental resources of special concern in relation to transportation planning and projects include scenic resources, wildlife and wildlife habitat, air quality, and noise.

 Mono County communities and the LTC have been very proactive in seeking transportation improvements that enrich the livability of local communities.
-Mono County's tourist based economy can be enhanced by flexible highway designs, better facilities for pedestrians and cyclists, additional parking facilities, reduced travel speeds, reduction of vehicle trips, and creating an environment that does not favor the automobile over other transportation modes.
+Mono County's tourist-based economy can be enhanced by flexible highway designs, better facilities for pedestrians and cyclists, additional parking facilities, reduced travel speeds, reduction of vehicle trips, and creating an environment that does not favor the automobile over other transportation modes.